juliastreamgraphs/IntervalUnions.jl/docs/src/intervals.md

 ### Intersection

-We can compute the intersection of two `Interval`s:
+We can compute the intersection of two `Intervals`:

 ```julia
 julia> i = Interval(0,1)